gutierya/gutierya/README.md

 ## Rapidfire
 <table><tr><td valign="top" width="50%">

-- 🔭 I’m currently working through the MERN stack 🏃‍♀️
+- 🔭 I’m currently working through the MERN stack and enrolled in a CyberSecurity course that will help me think like a hacker and build safer secure websites. 🏃‍♀️

-- 🌱 I’m currently learning Javascript & expanding my current Python knowledge.
+- 🌱 I’m currently learning Javascript & next on my list would be expanding my Python knowledge.

 - ⚡ Fun fact: Am at a V3-4 level for bouldering (pre-pandemic) 🧗‍♀️